Debzou/Use_Case_for_PAM_position_ANT/README.md

 On the other hand, the location is retrieved from all tweets (appropriate or not) in order to make a tweeter map and thus be able to do deep analysis.

-Then I store the relevant tweets and locations in a NoSql database (MongoDB type)
+Then I stored the relevant tweets and locations in a NoSql database (MongoDB)

 # Objective 2: Creation of the API